 For those who prefer a different style of recreation, there are museums, galleries, historical tours, and even food tours.
 The Park City Food Tours or take a cooking class and experience exactly what is so special about the area's culinary scene.
 You can also enjoy the best of both worlds on the Mines and Wines tour by the Fox School of Wine!
 Enjoy wines from around the globe paired with light snacks, all while learning about Park City's rich mining history.

-Explore Utah Olympic Park
+Check Out the Utah Olympic Park

 Utah Olympic Park, a U.S. Olympic training and competition site, now serves as a year-round competition and training ground for entry-level to high-performance athletes.
 The park, which is open to the public, allows visitors can watch elite athletes train and compete, as well as learn about the area's Olympic Legacy.
 The Alf Engen Ski History Museum and the 2002 Eccles Winter Olympic Museum, both of which are free, are fun for all ages.
 Additionally, visitors have the opportunity to race down the track in the Comet Bobsled--on the same track used by the best athletes in the world.